joyelpbiju/incident-response-system/README.md

 ## **Project Overview**

-The **Incident Response System** is a cybersecurity project designed to streamline incident reporting processes.
+The **Incident Response System** is a interative systems project designed to streamline incident reporting processes.
 This project showcases two distinct prototypes:
 - **Prototype A:** A traditional, multi-step form-based approach for incident reporting.
 - **Prototype B:** An interactive chatbot widget that offers a conversational and user-friendly incident reporting experience.